meta-llama/llama-recipes/src/llama_recipes/inference/hf_text_generation_inference/README.md

 # Serving a fine tuned Llama model with HuggingFace text-generation-inference server

-This document shows how to serve a fine tuned LLaMA mode with HuggingFace's text-generation-inference server.
+This document shows how to serve a fine tuned Llama mode with HuggingFace's text-generation-inference server.
 This option is currently only available for models that were trained using the LoRA method or without using the `--use_peft` argument.

 ## Step 0: Merging the weights (Only required if LoRA method was used)